-Small- and mid-capitalization company risk.
-The trust includes securities issued by small- and mid-capitalization companies.
+Small-capitalization and/or midcapitalization company risk.
+The Medical Science Innovation Trust includes securities issued by small-capitalization and midcapitalization companies and the US Capital Strength Trust includes securities issued by midcapitalization companies.
 These securities customarily involve more investment risk than large-capitalization companies.
 These additional risks are due in part to the following factors.
-Small- and mid-capitalization companies may:
+Small-capitalization and mid-capitalization companies may: